-Any issuer intending to sell plans in Nevada for PY2021 must complete requirements with EDI testing prior to certification.
-Issuers will be required to notify SSHIX no later than February 7, 2020 if they intend to EDI Test with Nevada for PY2021.
-Changes made to EDI Testing for PY2021 relate specifically to the residential and mailing addresses at subscriber and member level on all 834 transactions.
+Any issuer intending to sell plans in Nevada for PY2022 must complete requirements with EDI testing prior to certification.
+Issuers will be required to notify SSHIX no later than March 1, 2021 if they intend to EDI Test with Nevada for PY2022.
 SSHIX will provide further guidance on EDI testing through the technical EDI discussions with carriers.
 New issuers will be required to work collaboratively with SSHIX and SSHIX's vendor GetInsured (GI) for EDI related matters.
+For questions regarding EDI matters, please email the Recon Support team at: reconsupport@exchange.nv.gov.

-Please see link provided for Intent to EDI test form: Intent to EDI Test PY2021
+Please see link provided for Intent to EDI test form: Intent to EDI Test PY2022